 A generous amount of Parmesan cheese elevates the flavor of the grits.

-Smothered shrimp in a large pan.
+Smothered shrimp sauce in a skillet.

 Tips For Making Smothered Shrimp and Grits: